Top Java coding interview questions for SDET

 4. String palindrome.
 A palindrome is a word, phrase, number, or sequence of words that reads the same backward as forward.

 5. Number palindrome.
 A palindrome is a word, phrase, number, or sequence of words that reads the same backward as forward.
 The straight forward solution would be to convert number to string and use the above approach.
-Some interviewers will not allow to do it.
+Some interviewers will not allow it.
 So let’s take a look at what we can do here.

 8. Static keyword in Java.
 The static keyword is a very popular question in the interviews.